Cheap Flights, Hotels, Tours, Cruises and Holidays

 Share

-The northern nooks and the regal Republic – see it all on a nine-day adventure on both sides of the Irish border.
-Travel through green pastures, vast lakes, striking cliff faces and, in the evening, head straight to the pub for a Guinness (or two).
+The northern nooks and regal Republic – see it all on this nine-day adventure on both sides of the Irish border.
+Travel through green pastures, vast lakes, striking cliff faces by day, and by night, head straight to the pub for a Guinness (or two).
 Visit medieval castles and ancient sites filled with folklore and marvel at the views of Ireland's rugged coastline, including the Ring of Kerry, Cliffs of Moher and the Giant's Causeway.
-While exploring Belfast, Dublin, Derry and Galway, don't forget to gather your travel crew for some pub grub and live music to cap off a trip that hits all the hotspots of Ireland.
+While exploring Belfast, Dublin, Derry and Galway, don't forget to gather your travel crew for some pub grub and live music to cap off a trip that hits all the hotspots.

 Share